top of page

 On Walks: When they fixate on something, call for focus.
 Redirect before continuing.

-With Visitors: Play the engagement game instead of letting them jump on guests.
+With Visitors: Play an engagement game instead of letting them jump on guests.

 Problem Prevention: Engaged dogs don't get into trouble.
 They're too busy watching you.